nodejs/wiki-archive/Project-Organization.md

 ## Core

 Node is an open source project run by Joyent.
-Joyent employees both Ryan Dahl (ryah_) and Isaac Schlueter (isaacs).
+Joyent employs both Ryan Dahl (ryah_) and Isaac Schlueter (isaacs).

 Currently all changes to the Node repository are approved by Ryan.